robusta-dev/robusta/docs/configuration/alertmanager-integration/grafana-alert-manager.rst

   The Grafana API key must have the ``Editor`` role in order to create silences.

-You can optionally setup authentication, SSL verification, and other parameters described below.
+You can optionally set up authentication, SSL verification, and other parameters described below.

 Verify it Works
 ^^^^^^^^^^^^^^^^^